U-Alberta/prima/README.md

         $ ~/path/to/prima/tools/word_count.sh

-More information on how exactly to use these can be found in the [wiki.](https://github.com/U-Alberta/prima/wiki/Tools)
+More detail on how exactly to use these can be found in the [wiki.](https://github.com/U-Alberta/prima/wiki/Tools)